Takashiidobe/notes/src/books/learn-you-a-haskell/learn-you-a-haskell-chapter-5.md

     where maxTail = maximum' xs
 ```

-We can also use the standard library\'s max function:
+We can also use the standard library's max function:

 ```hs
 maximum' :: (Ord a) => [a] -> a